Professional Avalanche Training 2 (Pro 2)

 Professional avalanche worker training is undergoing big changes for the 2017/18 season.

 This is the capstone course for Avalanche Professionals in the United States.
 You will learn how to supervise a team in avalanche terrain.
-This course drills down into the fundamentals of understanding and managing avalanches.
-Students learn lead teams through avalanche terrain, travel through terrain and learn how to analyze snow, avalanche and weather phenomena to the US Industry standard.
-Upon successful completion of a written test and field test students are awarded certification recognized by the American Avalanche Association.
-This course is being offered in partnership with AIARE.
+This course drills down into the fundamentals of understanding and managing the avalanche hazard.
+Students learn to supervise and lead teams through avalanche terrain, travel through terrain and learn how to analyze snow, avalanche and weather phenomena to the US Industry standard.
+This is a rigourous, challenging and rewarding experience.
+Upon successful completion of the course and a written test and field tests students are awarded certification recognized by the American Avalanche Association.

 For more details on the Professional Program click here.